evergreen-innovations/dlc-documentation/docs/_documentation/03_toolWorkflow.md

 The device response analysis aims to help developers quantify the extreme characteristic of the loads and motions of a WEC device.

 Currently, [{{site.doc-name}}]({{site.doc-link}}) specifies that the ULS (ultimate limit state) partial safety factor shall be applied to loads on the WEC.
-However, some WEC devices and control strategies leave more uncertainty on the motions of the device than the loads.
 The tool performs the same analysis regardless of the type of variables being assessed.
 Use your best judgement and {{site.doc-name}} in order to determine how to use the results of the response analysis.

 See the [theory docs]({{site.url}}/theory/responseAnalysis) for more information on the implementation of the response analysis.